I’ve seen this scenario play out hundreds of times over the years. A client will call me and say they need a social media audit.

 But not everyone is like me.

 Biweekly or monthly would be a good starting point for a social media audit.
-Of course, all of this would depend upon your internal resources or whether you work with an agency.
+But, of course, all of this would depend upon your internal resources or whether you work with an agency.

 There will also be triggers or panic buttons that might take you down the path of doing a social media audit.
-For example, you might be presenting a QBR to your CMO, and they may have questions about the performance data to which you don’t have answers.
-This can get uncomfortable very fast and cause a ripple effect of anxiety for you, your direct reports, and the agencies that work on your business.
+For example, you might present a QBR to your CMO, and they may have questions about the performance data to which you don’t have answers.
+This can get uncomfortable quickly and cause anxiety for you, your direct reports, and the agencies working on your business.
 This is more of a panic button than a trigger.

-A trigger might be caused by staffing changes in the marketing organization.
+Staffing changes in the marketing organization might cause a trigger.
 Maybe you were just hired at the company to lead social media.
 You will want to see the performance data over the last month or quarter and use it as a benchmark to track your progress.

-On the other hand, perhaps there is a new CMO on board, and they have made it very clear that they plan to change the brand, messaging, and creative approach.
-In this case, you would want to ensure that you have all the performance data from your social media audit and are buttoned up when you present it.
+On the other hand, perhaps there is a new CMO on board, and they have clarified that they plan to change the brand, messaging, and creative approach.
+In this case, you would want to ensure you have all the performance data from your social media audit and are buttoned up when you present it.

-Lastly, it’s smart to do a social media audit when planning for the upcoming quarter or if you are launching a new, integrated digital strategy or campaign.
+Lastly, doing a social media audit when planning for the upcoming quarter or launching a new, integrated digital plan or campaign is wise.
 This will help you set benchmarks and goals that you can track against once the campaign launches.

 How to Conduct a Social Media Audit

-I’m not going to try and come up with a new way to do a social media audit or recycle someone else’s thought leadership.
+I won’t try to devise a new way to do a social media audit or recycle someone else’s thought leadership.
 An audit is basic and straightforward.
 And several blog posts have already gone into great detail on how to do one correctly.
 They provide a step-by-step approach with supporting social media audit templates, examples, and downloadable guides.
-Sprout Social and Hootsuite are masterful at providing resources for social media marketers, so there’s no sense in re-creating the wheel.
+In addition, Sprout Social and Hootsuite are masterful at providing resources for social media marketers, so there’s no sense in re-creating the wheel.

 But I do want to add that there are two parts to a social media audit: quantitative and qualitative data.

 The quantitative part is all about the performance metrics.
 You’ll want to collect data on your reach, engagement, leads, and conversions.
-You may decide to peel the layer back a little and deep dive into clickthrough and conversion rates.
+Then, you may peel the layer back and deep dive into clickthrough and conversion rates.

 This data will help you understand your overall performance and identify gaps.
 The best way to collect this data is natively through Facebook Insights, Twitter Analytics, TikTok Insights, etc. In addition, Hootsuite and Sprout Social have integrated analytics, making it a one-stop shop to pull and analyze social media reports.
-Other platforms to consider are Rival IQ, Socialinsider, Keyhole, and Brandwatch.
-They each have different price points and capabilities so do your research.
+Rival IQ, Socialinsider, Keyhole, and Brandwatch are other platforms to consider.
+They each have different price points and capabilities, so do your research.

-With the qualitative part of a social media audit, you begin to blend more into the analysis.
-If you already have social media monitoring turned on, you can go in and get a pulse check of brand and product mentions, audience, and competitive brand engagement.
-This is more of a qualitative approach because you should report on the data’s context and not necessarily the numbers.
+With the qualitative part of a social media audit, you blend more into the analysis.
+For example, if you already have social media monitoring turned on, you can go in and get a pulse check of brand and product mentions, audience, and competitive brand engagement.
+This is more qualitative because you should report on the data’s context and not necessarily the numbers.